discord-captain/captain/README.md

 # Captain

 Captain is my own personal take on a cross between GearBot and Rowboat.
 Of course, this bot is still in development and will be for a very long time.

-**If you need support or wish to report a bug, please join my Discord server: https://discord.gg/EBFhZYY**
+**If you need support or wish to report a bug, please create an issue

 ## Features